 Then applying this information- what can you learn from them as it relates to your retirement?
 What concerns did they have when they were deciding to retire?
 What did they have to overcome, work on, or change their thinking about?
 What has worked and not worked for them?

 Learning from others as it applies to retirement could include talking with friends or family who have already transitioned into retirement, reading a book, reading a blog, listening to a podcast, watching videos on YouTube or Vimeo, or following people who share common experiences on social media.

 One of the best ways to do this is to work with a retirement coach- someone who will listen to you, someone you can bounce ideas off, and someone who will hold you accountable- at least to the extent you want to- to realize your dreams in retirement.

 Any of these ways can work for you.
 Just identify which ways you would like to learn from others.
 Which ways of learning work for you?

 While learning from others is an important lesson that can be applied to each person’s quest to identify their ideal retirement lifestyle, I believe Mr. Gates also offers some additional lessons for a successful retirement.

 Is Mr. Gates really retired?
 Yes, from his career at Microsoft- the company he founded and led until 2008.
 But then he started the Gates Foundation- tackling some of the world’s most difficult problems.
 It could be argued that what he is doing at the foundation is work that makes a larger impact on the world than the work he did at Microsoft.
-He transitioned from one purpose to another- possibly greater purpose.
+He transitioned from one purpose to another- possibly greater or higher purpose.